loighic/truth-tables/tt_CR_04--concepts.md

 ~~~

 In 4.11, there is one "bad line;" that is, a line where the premise is true and the conclusion is false.
-None of the other lines violate the definition of *validity*.
+None of the other lines violate the definition of *validity*, and so they are all good lines.

 ~~~{.TruthTable .Validity system="magnusSL" options="turnstilemark nocounterexample" points="10" late-credit="8"}
 4.11 ~(P v Q) :|-: ~P & Q